 Electric central heating, electricity, bed linen and towels included.

 Private parking for 1 car.
-No smoking.
+Electric charging point.

 Saturday check in.